dgwr/dgwr/README.md

-- 👋 Hi, I’m @dgwr/Guo Wei, a positioning algorithm engineer.
+- 👋 Hi, I’m Guo Wei.
+I'm studying for a PhD in computer science at The University of Aizu in Japan.
 - 👀 I’m interested in wireless sensing and mobile computing.
-- 🌱 I’m currently learning UWB-based navigation.

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=dgwr&theme=cobalt)](https://github.com/anuraghazra/github-readme-stats)